mirinez/Portfolio/README.md

 A minimalist one-page portfolio built with semantic HTML, modern CSS, and a touch of JavaScript.

-_"> Learning the craft of code as a form of modern magic."_
+> Learning the craft of code as a form of modern magic.

 ---